How To Balance Doom & Gloom with Happy & Hopeful in Your Fundraising Appeal

 Each piece of content you publish serves a specific purpose.
 And some content covers multiple communications goals.

-Fundraising appeals leverage the hard work you’ve put into all of your communications.
+Fundraising appeals leverage the hard work you’ve put into all your communications.
 When you send your appeal to existing donors, they have likely consumed some (or many!) of your previous communications.

 The question is: Are you going to give them an immediate problem to solve?